HengZShen/AlphaCamp_S2_3_MovieList_exercise/README.md

  ` Type "npm install nodemon" `
  5. Start server  <br>
  ` Type "nodemon app.js
-   If you see " Server is running on http://localhost:3000 " pop on your terminal The server starts successfully
+   If you see " Server is running on http://localhost:3000 " pop on your terminal  <br>
+   The server starts successfully
  `